voothi/20241206010110-piper-tts/readme.md

 ## Features

--   **Multi-Language Support**: Pre-configured for English, German, and Russian voices.
+-   **Configuration-Driven**: All paths and settings are managed in an easy-to-edit `config.ini` file.
+-   **Portable**: Relative paths allow the entire project folder to be moved without breaking.
+-   **Extensible**: Add new languages and voices by simply updating the configuration file.
 -   **Flexible Input**: Synthesize text provided directly as an argument or from the system clipboard.
--   **File Output**: Save the generated audio to a specified file path, ideal for integration with other scripts.
+-   **File Output**: Save the generated audio to a specified file path.
 -   **Standalone Playback**: Instantly play back the generated audio for quick tests.

 [Back to Top](#table-of-contents)